 Are you heading to Prague for an amazing weekend away?
 Then here’s how to plan the perfect 3 days in Prague including the best things to see & do!

-It has that beautiful blend of amazing architecture, interesting history and fascinating sites, all with this magical charm surrounding the place.
+Prague is a city that has a beautiful blend of amazing architecture, interesting history and fascinating sites, all with this magical charm surrounding the place.

 If you’ve never been to Prague before, you’re in for an absolute treat.
-It is the perfect place for a weekend away or for a romantic break, and 3 days in Prague is plenty of time to see all the city has to offer.
+It is an amazing place for a weekend away or for a romantic break, and a few days in Prague is plenty of time to see all the city has to offer.

 One of the things I recently said in my highlights from 2018 was that I really want to focus on travelling to new places this year.
 I went to 14 countries last year and only one them was one I hadn’t visited before.